callme-pantera/CSL-prototype/README.md

 <br>

 > [!TIP]
-> In my case, the laptop was an ACER tablet, and to access the BIOS, I had to continuously press the F2 button.
+> In my case, the laptop was an ACER Switch Alpha 12, and to access the BIOS, I had to continuously press the F2 button.
 Be sure to research your specific laptop model, as the method for accessing the BIOS can vary from model to model.

 <br>

+I proceeded with the installation and setup of Proxmox on my Acer laptop but encountered several issues.
+When I attempted to apply the configurations I had made, an error kept occurring, regardless of what I tried to fix it.
+The root of the problem was that the Proxmox installer had difficulties with the laptop's partition.
+I tried multiple solutions, but unfortunately, none were successful.

+#### Troubleshooting

 ### Test 123